Have You Been Hurt by Dangerous Drugs or a Medical Device in Illinois?

 Many injuries could be prevented if pharmaceutical companies acted reasonably and responsibly in:

 - Designing medications and medical devices.
-Drugs and medical devices should be reasonably designed to avoid injuries.
+Dangerous drugs and medical devices should be reasonably designed to avoid injuries.

 - Manufacturing medications and medical devices.
 Any deviation from the manufacturing instructions or contamination of the manufacturing facilities may result in a dangerous drug or medical device.